Skip to content

 Origin

-The Galician Observatory of Land Mobility has its origin in previous work carried out between 2013 and 2014 by the Juana de Vega Foundation, the Galician Agency for Rural Development (AGADER), and the University of Santiago de Compostela: “Property, Land Mobility and Territorial Valorisation.”
-One of its main objectives was to design an institutional, technical, and technological protocol to improve the characterisation and understanding of land mobility in Galicia, with the aim of analysing and understanding land markets, the effects they have on the productive mobilisation of agricultural land, and, through this, on the flexibility and efficiency of primary production.
+The Observatory builds on previous work carried out between 2013 and 2014 by the Juana de Vega Foundation, the Galician Agency for Rural Development (AGADER), and the University of Santiago de Compostela: “Property, Land Mobility and Territorial Valorisation”.
+One of its main objectives was to design an institutional, technical, and technological protocol to improve the characterisation and understanding of land mobility in Galicia, with the aim of analysing and understanding land markets, the effects they have on bringing agricultural land into productive use, and, through this, on the flexibility and efficiency of primary production.

 Slide 1